42LoCo42/vosoma/README.md

 void-packages/srcpkgs
 ```

-To run the update script on each boot, install a cron daemon and do `sudo crontab -u vosoma -e`,
-then add the entry `@reboot $HOME/update`

 ## Coming soon
 - Build options for targets
 - A handful of tools allowing easier management of targets, repos and their order